 We are aware of the skyrocketing growth of data.
 While enterprises feel the heat of managing tons of data, you can make this data growth a boon by adopting predictive analytics.
 It can sieve through large volumes of data and identify patterns and trends.
 It uses extensive data mining, statistical modeling, and advanced artificial intelligence capabilities to analyze data and make predictions.
 Machine learning algorithms, neural networks, and cognitive computing abilities improve predictive models’ efficiency, speed, and accuracy.

-A great news for CFOs is that you can gain a competitive advantage as you can predict future outcomes more accurately.
+The great news for CFOs is that they can gain a competitive advantage as they can predict future outcomes more accurately.
 Businesses that use predictive analytics models will also have a competitive advantage in M&As, market expansion, and revenue management.